120mm fan shroud for multi GPU setups

 120mm fan shroud for multi GPU setups by 3dYeti is licensed under the Creative Commons - Attribution - Share Alike license.

-We're sure 3dYeti would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure 3dYeti would love to see what you've printed.
+Please document your print and share a Make with the community.